blacktm/jekyll-template/README.md

-# A Standard Jekyll Template
+# A Jekyll Template

-This is  a standard template for [Jekyll](http://jekyllrb.com), everything you might expect from a starter site.
+This is a template for [Jekyll](http://jekyllrb.com), everything you might expect from a starter site.

 [Check it out »](http://blacktm.github.io/standard-jekyll-template)

-Serve locally using `jekyll serve --watch --baseurl ""` or running `bash serve.sh`.
+Serve locally using `jekyll serve --baseurl ""` or running `bash serve.sh`.

 Tweet feedback to [@blacktm](https://twitter.com/blacktm).